recallfuture/furaffinity-api/README.md

 });
 ```

-Get information of a author:
+Get information of an author:

 ```javascript
 import { Author, WatchingList } from "furaffinity-api";